For Farmers, Every Day is Earth Day

 We use this electricity to warm our house and our pig stables.
 We also deliver electricity to the grid, allowing other people to make the most of our source of renewable energy.

 Other tools of renewable energy—windmills and solar panels—depend on the weather.
 They need blustery days and cloudless skies.
-Our biogas plant, par contre, never stops working.
+Our biogas plant, by contrast, never stops working.
 It produces electricity 24 hours a day and seven days a week, no matter what the conditions are like outside.

 Electricity is just the first benefit.
 Warmth is the second.
 We heat our pig barn and our houses with the warmth that is left over from the process.